Let It Be (song): Recordings

-McCartney first began to play around with "Let It Be" in the recording studio in between takes of "Piggies" on 19 September 1968.
-Some months later, the song would be rehearsed at Twickenham Film Studios on 3 January 1969, where the group had, the previous day, begun what would become the Let It Be film.
+The song would be rehearsed properly at Twickenham Film Studios on 3 January 1969, where the group had, the previous day, begun what would become the Let It Be film.
 During this stage of the film they were only recording on the mono decks used for syncing to the film cameras, and were not making multi-track recordings for release.
 A single take was recorded, with just McCartney on piano and vocals.
 The first attempt with the other Beatles was made on 8 January.
 Work continued on the song throughout the month.
 Multi-track recordings commenced on 23 January at Apple Studios.

 The master take was recorded on 31 January 1969, as part of the "Apple studio performance" for the project.
 McCartney played a Blüthner piano, Lennon played six-string electric bass (replaced by McCartney's own bass part on the final version at the behest of George Martin), George Harrison and Ringo Starr assumed their conventional roles, on guitar and drums respectively, and Billy Preston contributed on Hammond organ.
 This was one of two suitable performances of "Let It Be" recorded that day.
 The first version, designated take 27-A, would serve as the basis for all officially released versions of the song.
 The other version, take 27-B, was included in the film Let It Be as part of the Apple studio performance along with "Two of Us" and "The Long and Winding Road".